svolotin/ts-express-postgres/README.md

 # README #

-This is a template for nodejs (Typescript) container service on top of postgres
+This is a template for nodejs (Typescript) container service on top of postgres.
+This is an example of a small backend app where express request/response drills all the way down to the repository.
+Therefore the code is not very well unit testable and this kind of architecture does not lead for well structured / decoupled code in bigger projects.
+For bigger projects recommending to decouple the routers from repository or study frameworks like  [NestJS](https://nestjs.com/ )

 ### Local setup and requirements ###